indiamos/indiamos.github.io/about.md

 I've done _many_ kinds of work, including construction, cooking, typesetting, and art direction.
 Below, therefore, are only the most tech-relevant highlights (not including building a lot of WordPress sites for myself, other people, and companies I worked for):

+### Stride Consulting, New York, NY

+**Consulting Software Developer II (2018–)**

+Stride is a nondogmatic agile consultancy whose engineers work alongside its clients’ teams.
+Through Stride, I've worked on the following client engagements:

+#### IBM (April–June 2019)

+Back-end developer on the Digital Workspace Engineering w3 Notifications team.

+Technologies used include Cassandra, GraphQL, Kafka, Node, TypeScript.

+#### Blackboard Insurance (May 2018–March 2019)

+I worked mostly on the front end of Underwriter Slate, a Web-based application that streamlines the issuing of commercial insurance policies.
+We built three lines of business: General Liability, Commercial Property, and Commercial Automobile.

+Technologies used include CSS Grid, Enzyme, Flask, Jest, JMESpath, Material UI, Node, PostgreSQL, PyTest, Python, React, Redux, redux-form, reselect, Ruby on Rails

+Being on a cross-functional team that paired whenever possible, I contributed to nearly every part of the app.
+But I developed particular expertise in optional endorsements, for which we had to render and persist data from forms whose structures came as dynamically generated JSON Schema files.
+I cataloged those structures to determine what kinds of inputs, validations, and layouts we needed to handle, and then test-drove the code for those forms.
+I also was acclaimed for my lively and well-organized sprint-end demos.

 ### The Museum of Modern Art, New York, NY

 **Digital Media Producer (2016–2017)**